Types of Keys

 - In the key list, find the key that you would like to delete and touch its associated trash icon.

-- When prompted, scan an authenticated key card or key fob on the card reader to confirm the deletion.
+- When prompted, scan an authenticated key on the card reader to confirm the deletion.
 When complete, the key list no longer includes the deleted key.